 According to Florida landlord-tenant law security deposit policies, you also have the right to charge any amount for a security deposit.
 At the end of the tenancy, you can use the deposit to recover the cost of unpaid utilities, property damage (beyond wear and tear), and unpaid rent.

 When collecting a security deposit, you are required to hold the money in a separate bank account.
-If it is an interest-bearing account, you must pay interest on the deposit.
-If you have five or more rental units, you will also have to give the tenant a written disclosure of the deposit within 30 days.
+You must pay interest on the deposit if it is an interest-bearing account.
+If you have five or more rental units, you must also give the tenant a written disclosure of the deposit within 30 days.

-Under Florida security deposit laws, you must return the deposit within 15 days after the tenant moves out or notify the tenant within 30 days if you’re taking deductions.
+Under Florida security deposit laws, you must return the deposit within 15 days after the tenant moves out or notify the tenant within 30 days if you take deductions.

 Keep in mind that tenants have a right to negotiate the security deposit before signing a lease, as well as the right to challenge your deductions in court if they feel they’re unsubstantiated.